matrix-org/matrix-spec/content/client-server-api/_index.md

 matching the threepid was found.

 `M_THREEPID_AUTH_FAILED`
-Authentication could not be performed on the third party identifier.
+Authentication could not be performed on the third-party identifier.

 `M_THREEPID_DENIED`
-The server does not permit this third party identifier.
+The server does not permit this third-party identifier.
 This may happen if the server only permits, for example, email addresses from a particular domain.

 `M_SERVER_NOT_TRUSTED`
-The client's request used a third party server, e.g. identity server, that this server does not trust.
+The client's request used a third-party server, e.g. identity server, that this server does not trust.

 `M_UNSUPPORTED_ROOM_VERSION`